HackYourFuture/browser-quiz-project-starter/README.md

 # Installing Dependencies

 - There are no dependencies needed to run the website, everything is prepared to work with vanilla JavaScript.
-However, if you want to install prettier for this project then run (generally you always want to do this if you see a package.json file):
-  • npm install

 # Structure